Nouakchott: Geography

 Located on the Atlantic coast of the Sahara Desert, it lies on the west coast of Africa.
 With the exception of Friendship Port and a small fishing port, the coastal strip is mostly left empty and allowed to flood.
 The coastline includes shifting sandbanks and sandy beaches.
 There are areas of quicksand close to the harbor.
-Nouakchott is largely flat and only a few meters above sea level.
+Nouakchott is largely flat, and some of the city lies below sea level.
 It is threatened by the sand dunes advancing from its eastern side which pose a daily problem.
 There have been efforts to save particular areas, including work by Jean Meunier.
 Owing to the rapid build-up, the city is quite spread out, with few tall buildings.
 Most buildings are one-story.

 Nouakchott is built around a large tree-lined street, Avenue Gamal Abdel Nasser, which runs northeast through the city centre from the airport.
 It divides the city into two, with the residential areas in the north and the medina quarter, along with the kebbe, a shanty town formed due to the displacement of people from other areas by the desert.
-Other major streets are named (in French) for notable Mauritanian or international figures of the 1960s: Avenue Abdel Nasser, Avenue Charles de Gaulle, Avenue Kennedy, and Avenue Lumumba, for example.
+Other major streets are named (in French) for notable Mauritanian or international figures of the 1960s: Avenue Gamal Abdel Nasser, Avenue Charles de Gaulle, Avenue Kennedy, and Avenue Lumumba, for example.

 The kebbe consists of cement buildings that are built overnight and made to look permanent to avoid destruction by the authorities.
 In 1999, it was estimated that more than half of the city's inhabitants lived in tents and shacks, which were used for residential as well as business purposes.
-The city is broken into nine arrondissements, sub-divided into alphabetised Îlots.
-These are Teyarett, Ksar, Tevragh Zeïna, Toujournine, Sebkha, El Mina, Dar Naïm, Arafat and Riad.
+The city is broken into nine arrondissements, sub-divided into alphabetized Îlots.
+These are Teyarett, Ksar, Tevragh-Zeïna, Toujounine, Sebkha, El Mina, Dar-Naïm, Arafat and Riad.
 The Sebkha (Cinquième) Arrondissement is home to a large shopping area.

 Climate

 Nouakchott features a hot desert climate (Köppen: BWh) with hot temperatures throughout the year but cool winter night temperatures.
-Due to the city's oceanside location, Nouakchott is generally not quite as hot as other cities with this climate.
+Due to the city's oceanside location, Nouakchott is generally not quite as hot as other cities with the same climate.
 Still, the city can experience sweltering days.
-While average high temperatures are relatively constant at around 33 C, average low temperatures can range from 25 C during the summer months to 13 C during the winter months.
+While average high temperatures are relatively constant at around 33 C, average low temperatures can range from 25 C during the fall months (in this city fall is hotter than summer, with September and October being the hottest months) to 13 C during the winter months.
 Minimum temperatures can be as low as 10 C during winter nights in Nouakchott.
 Average rainfall in the city is 95 mm a year.